 The Anzac Memorial is located within Hyde Park South.
 The closest cross streets are Elizabeth Street and Liverpool Street.
-Museum is the closest train station and is only160 metres from the Memorial, an approximately 2 minute walk.
+Museum is the closest train station and is only 160 metres from the Memorial.

-Use Trip Planner to plan your journey on public transport.
+Download the Trip Planner App on your smart phone and enter all details including any disabilities to plan your trip.
 If you have limited mobility you can refine your accessible trip results by choosing Options and selecting the Accessible services only check box.

 TRAIN - Museum Station is a wheelchair accessible station.
 The station has a lift, a PA system for announcements, tactile surfaces and a wheelchair accessible toilet.